 Physician mortgage loans usually do not require a down payment; lenders can offer up to 100-percent financing.
 This home loan for physicians also has high limits, typically $1 million or more depending on the mortgage lender.
 The physician loan’s mortgage limit can vary based on how much you’re financing — for example, the size of a 100-percent financed loan could be capped at $1 million, while a 90-percent-financed one could go up to $2 million.

 Most physician loan lenders allow you to have a higher debt-to-income ratio, as well, because they know that new doctors have sizable student loans.

 “New graduates and residents often work for very little money and have a lot of student debt, so they may be at a disadvantage for a typical mortgage,” says Luis Strohmeier, CFP, Los Angeles-based partner and wealth advisor of Octavia Wealth Advisors.
 “Student loans aren’t counted against you with a physician loan, thankfully.”

 Keep in mind: While most are geared towards home mortgages, there are other types of physician loans, too, that can help you establish your practice.
 These can max out at $5 million.

-Most, but not all, physician mortgages have fluctuating interest rates.
+Most, but not all, doctors’ mortgage loans have fluctuating interest rates.
 They can be refinanced.

 PMI for doctor loans

 Because a physician loan has low or no down payment requirements, you might expect to have to pay for private mortgage insurance (PMI).
-A percentage based on the loan size, PMI is a common fee that borrowers pay when they put down less than 20 percent of the purchased home’s value.
+PMI is a common added cost that borrowers pay when they put down less than 20 percent of the purchased home’s value.

 However, physician loans don’t require PMI.
-Doctors tend to have high enough incomes to keep the risk low, lenders figure: able to handle both mortgage payments and student loan repayments.
+Doctors tend to have high enough incomes to keep the risk low.
+Lenders figure they’re able to handle both their physician loan’s mortgage payments and student loan repayments.

 Avoiding PMI can help you save as much as hundreds of dollars a month.